rakheshster/PowerShell-DownloadPodcasts/README.md

 # Note
 I try to keep the scripts as similar to each other as possible.
 In most of them the only change is how I grab the real title from the feed.
 Additionally I define some variables in the beginning of these scripts that define how I manipulate the title to add a season number, episode number, or publication date.

+This was developed & tested on macOS with PowerShell 7.3.